Treadway Racing

 Treadway Racing is a former auto racing team that competed in the early seasons of the Indy Racing League IndyCar Series.
 The team was owned by Indianapolis business man Fred Treadway.
 Prior to the IRL's inaugural season in 1996, Treadway was able to sign former Indianapolis 500 Champion Arie Luyendyk to drive for his freshman team.
 Additionally, two long time backers of IndyCar teams, Bryant Heating & Cooling Systems and Jonathan Byrd's Cafeteria, were secured as sponsors.

 1996 racing season

 Luyendyk brought home the team's first win in their second race together, winning the Dura-Lube 200 at Phoenix International Raceway.
 Later that season Luyendyk would set two qualifying records at the Indianapolis 500.
-Luyendyk would run 236.986 mi/h over the four lap run, during this run he also set the one-lap record of 237.498-mph.
+Luyendyk would run 236.986 mi/h over the four lap run, with a single best lap at 237.498 mph, both of which still stand as track records as of 2024.
 This run would not put Luyendyk on the pole position however, as the run was on the second day of time trials.
 Luyendyk's attempt on the first day of qualifications was disallowed when he failed technical inspection although it was good enough for the pole.
 His day two attempt was faster than his day one attempt.
 Ultimately Luyendyk was knocked out of the race in an accident.